IntuneAdmin/Identity/README.md

 # Simulating Risk Detections
-Leaked Credentials for Workload Identities
+Leaked Credentials for Workload Identities and Users

 # Simulate Leaked Credentials in GitHub for Workload Identities